nebulaOW/ForceOrbOrder/readme.md

 ## STEP TWO:
 IN THE KNEAT TEMPLATE:
-1. Copy and paste the entire *Checkpoint_Marking_System.txt* file into your live map and reload.
+1. Copy and paste the contents of *Checkpoint_Marking_System.txt* into your live map and reload.
 2. Press *Melee* to open (and close) the menu.
 3. Click *Populate* in the menu; this will initialize the marking arrays and the button will disappear.
 Two new buttons (*Mark 2 Orb* and *Mark 3 Orb*) will appear.